 Greenhouse gases (GHGs) trap heat in the atmosphere, and rising global atmospheric GHG concentrations are substantially affecting the Earth's climate.
 GHGs include carbon dioxide (CO2), methane, nitrous oxide, sulfur hexafluoride, hydrofluorocarbons, and perfluorocarbons.
 The global warming potential of these GHGs is measured relative to CO2, the most abundant GHG, and GHG emissions are typically expressed in terms of pounds or tons of "CO2 equivalents".
-CEQ directs that, where feasible, NEPA reviews quantify proposed actions' GHG emissions, place GHG emissions in appropriate context, disclose relevant GHG emissions and relevant climate impacts, and identify alternatives and mitigation measures to avoid or reduce GHG emissions (40 CFR 1502.16(a)(6)) (CEQ, 2023).
+In a rescinded regulation, CEQ directed that, where feasible, NEPA reviews quantify proposed actions' GHG emissions, place GHG emissions in appropriate context, disclose relevant GHG emissions and relevant climate impacts, and identify alternatives and mitigation measures to avoid or reduce GHG emissions (formerly 40 CFR 1502.16(a)(6)) (CEQ, 2023).